 5. Mix in Herbal or Caffeine-Free Teas

-Herbal teas are a great-tasting alternative to plain water and contribute to your overall fluid intake goal.
-Options like chamomile, peppermint, or ginger help contribute to fluid balance and offer a soothing ritual.
+Herbal teas are a great-tasting alternative to plain water and contribute to the overall fluid intake goal.
+Options like chamomile, peppermint, or ginger support daily fluid intake and add a calming ritual.
 Alternate between tea and cold water throughout the day for variety and sustained hydration.

 6. Keep a Glass or Bottle Nearby

-Keep a full bottle or glass of water nearby on your nightstand to make hydration automatic and easy.
-Preparation makes this habit much easier, ensuring it's the first thing you reach for and helping your morning routine fit seamlessly into your day.
+Keep a full bottle or glass of water nearby on the nightstand to make hydration automatic and easy.
+Preparation makes this habit much easier.
+It ensures water is the first thing you reach for and helps the morning routine fit seamlessly into the day.

 7. Add a Pinch of Sea Salt (Optional)